-2020 \$'000 2019 \$'000 Equity accounted investments 825,742 -
+2021 \$'000 2020 \$'000 Equity accounted investments 774,578 825,742

-At 31 December 2019, HTAL and Vodafone Group Plc each owned a 50% interest in a joint venture named Vodafone Hutchison Australia Limited ("VHA"), which provided telecommunication services in Australia.
-HTAL's interest in VHA was held by a controlled entity, Hutchison 3G Australia Holdings Pty Limited ("H3GAH"), and was accounted for in the consolidated financial reports using the equity method.
-At 31 December 2019, VHF was a wholly owned subsidiary of VHA.
+Pre-merger 2020, HTAL and Vodafone Group Plc ("VGP") each owned a 50% interest in a joint venture named Vodafone Hutchison Australia Limited ("VHA"), which provided telecommunications services in Australia.
+HTAL's interest in VHA was held by a controlled entity, Hutchison 3G Australia Holdings Pty Limited ("H3GAH") and was accounted for in the consolidated financial reports using the equity method.
+Also at that time, Vodafone Hutchison Finance Pty Limited ("VHF") was a wholly owned subsidiary of VHA.

-On 26 June 2020, the merger between VHA and TPM was sanctioned by the Court and became effective under Australian Accounting Standards.
-This date has been deemed to be the acquisition date to account for the underlying business combination.
+On 26 June 2020, the merger between VHA and TPG Corporation Limited (formerly named TPG Telecom Limited) ("TPM") was sanctioned by the Court and became effective for accounting purposes.
 On the same date, HTAL's ownership interest percentage in VHA effectively diluted from 50% to 25.05%, giving rise to a gross dilution gain of \$1,036 million.
 From 26 June 2020, HTAL no longer had joint control in the investment, and has attained the ability to exercise significant influence over the new merged company.
 As such, HTAL's 25.05% investment in VHA has been accounted for in the consolidated financial reports using the equity method.
 VHA was renamed to TPG on 29 June 2020 and listed on the ASX on 30 June 2020.
-On 9 July 2020, VHF became a wholly owned subsidiary of VHAH, in which HTAL has a 50% ownership interest.
+On 9 July 2020, VHF became a wholly owned subsidiary of Vodafone Hutchison (Australia) Holdings Limited ("VHAH"), in which HTAL has a 50% ownership interest.

-As part of its merger implementation activities, VHA, HTAL and Vodafone Group Plc were required to restructure the existing VHA debt, which involved the transfer of VHF which held external debt of \$4,475 million in return for VHA shares (of which H3GAH was issued shares valued at \$2,237 million).
+As part of its merger implementation activities, VHA, HTAL and VGP were required to restructure the existing VHA debt, which involved the transfer of VHF which held external debt of \$4,475 million (AUD equivalent) in return for VHA shares (of which H3GAH was issued shares valued at \$2,237 million).
 This required HTAL to recognise previously unrecognised share of losses in VHA up until 26 June 2020 of \$359 million during the year.
 The net gain on dilution of interest in VHA shown in the table below is reported after charging the pre-merger unrecognised losses of \$359 million.
-Refer to (iii) Dilution Accounting, under Note 1(t) Critical accounting estimates and assumptions for further background.
+Refer to (iii) Dilution Accounting, under Note 1(t) Critical accounting estimates and assumptions in the annual report for the year ended 31 December 2020 for further background.